galenseilis/old_blog/_posts/2023-02-26-what-are-ranks.md

 - Ordinal ranking
 - Fractional ranking

+Many ranking procedures are what I call **count ranks** because they involve some kind of counting procedure.
+For example, the dense ranking method can be considered to assign a rank to an element equal to the number of other elements strictly less than it plus unity.

+The above ranking procedures assume that the ranks are an order-preserving function, but we can also have order-reversing functions that are in a sense a rank.
+For example, we might have a weight-lifting competition where the person who lifts **the most** gets **first** place, thus assigning the largest weight lifted to value of unity.
+While `scipy.stats.rankdata` does not do order-reversed ranking *per se*, applying an order-reversing operation (e.g. $f(X) = - X$) before applying an order-preserving ranking will acheive the desired result.
+Some implementations such as `pandas.DataFrame.rank` provide a Boolean parameter `ascending` to indicate whether the ranking will be order-preserving or order-reversing.

-I want to make a distinction which is not frequently made explicit, but does specify the mathematics.
+I want to make a distinction which is not frequently made explicit, but does specify the mathematics nicely.
 Namely we should make the distinction between a **ranking** and a **rank** which was suggested language in [this post](https://stats.stackexchange.com/a/605359/69508) by user [Sextus Empiricus](https://stats.stackexchange.com/users/164061/sextus-empiricus).

+Rank-based statistics are the use of any ranking function to either produce ranks, or a function of ranks, of random variables.

+# Abstract Ranks
 In [this post](https://stats.stackexchange.com/a/605350/69508) I gave the following definition of an "abstract ranking" which covers most forms of ranking.

 > **Definition** Assume a collection random variables $\{X_1(\omega), \ldots, X_n(\omega) \}$ on outcome space $\Omega$, and $\leq$ is a partial order.